lochlanmcelroy/MWC3-Flags/README.md

-Flags for MWC3 challenges that I made
+Challenges for MWC3 I authored.

-just kidding, find them for real!
+:)